We’re excited you’re interested in joining the Central Texas Science Team (CTST).

 How to Prepare

-If you’re excited to get started, consider touring around the SciOly Website, learning about events that we’ll compete in this year seeing the giant wiki where teammates learn from one another.
+To begin preparing, consider touring around the SciOly Website, learning about events that we’ll compete in this year and seeing the giant wiki where teammates learn from one another.
 Check out the 2018-2019 Rules to understand the fine details of each event.

-As a final note, there are many many resources available to us online.
+As a final note, there are many resources available to us online.
 The Science Olympiad website, specifically, is where many of us started out looking around.
-Many of the resources there (the CDs for instance) are not something you are expected to purchase.
+Many of the resources there (the CDs for instance) are not something you are expected to purchase or have purchased.
 We have those available for team members on our internal sites, only for our team members.
 After you’ve joined the team and we begin working on what events you’ll begin participating in, you’ll get access to those resources too.

 We look forward to getting to know you and learning together.
 In the spring of 2018, for the fourth year in a row, the Central Texas Science Team (CTST) qualified for the state competition in one of the top five most competitive states in the country.
 That can happen because as a team we value one another, learning, and the power of science.
 Science Olympiad experience lasts a lifetime.
 Here’s to getting started.